sewcio543/LSE_scraping/README.md

 ## 📌 Problem Description

-Investors or analysts otften need up-to-date stock prices from [London Stock Exchange](<https://www.londonstockexchange.com/>), doing it manually is time-consuming and error-prone.
+Investors or analysts often need up-to-date stock prices from [London Stock Exchange](<https://www.londonstockexchange.com/>), doing it manually is time-consuming and error-prone.

-This tool automates the process: given a list of stocks it extracts their most recent values from the exchange webite andsaves them in structured format.
+This tool automates the process: given a list of stocks it extracts their most recent values from the exchange website and saves them in structured format.

 ## 🎯 Objective